 Mr. Kienbaum teaches at Manhattan School of Music, Hunter College, and Opportunity Music Project.
 He has previously taught for Juilliard Music Advancement Program, the After-School Arts Program at the Nord Anglia International School in New York, and for the Wisconsin Youth Symphony Orchestras.
 Additionally, he has given masterclasses and coached chamber ensembles at Juilliard, Boston University, Frostburg State University, Northern Lights Chamber Music Institute, University of Wisconsin-Madison School of Music, and for students of the Central Conservatory in Beijing, China.

-Mr. Kienbaum has been recognized internationally for his musical achievements as first prize winner in the Enkor International Chamber Music Competition and the National Federation of Music Clubs Student/Collegiate Competition, second prize in the Vršac International Competition.
-He received the James F. Crow Viola award from the University of Wisconsin and the Irene Diamond Graduate Fellowship from The Juilliard School.
+Mr. Kienbaum has been recognized internationally for his musical achievements as first prize winner in the Enkor International Chamber Music Competition and the National Federation of Music Clubs Student/Collegiate Competition, second prize in the Vršac International Competition, and a finalist in the Frances Walton Competition.
+He received the James F. Crow Viola Award from the University of Wisconsin and the Irene Diamond Graduate Fellowship from The Juilliard School.

-Originally from Wisconsin, Mr. Kienbaum received degrees from the University of Wisconsin-Madison and Juilliard and is a doctoral candidate at the CUNY Graduate Center.
+Originally from Wisconsin, Mr. Kienbaum received degrees from the University of Wisconsin-Madison, Juilliard, and the CUNY Graduate Center.
 He is grateful to have had the mentorship of his teachers David Perry, Sally Chisholm, Samuel Rhodes, and Mark Steinberg.